Elections in Guam: 2014 general election

 Republican Eddie Calvo was re-elected governor with 64% of the vote.
 Democrats retained control of the island's legislature.

 2016 presidential election

 Hillary Clinton received nearly 60% of the vote in Guam's Democratic Primary, yielding her nine out of the island's 12 delegates.
 Donald Trump won all of Guam's nine delegates in the GOP caucus.

 Clinton won the straw poll conducted in November.
 It was the first time since 1984 that Guam's straw poll failed to predict the results of the electoral vote on the mainland.

 2016 House election

 Madeleine Bordallo was re-elected as Guam's nonvoting delegate to the U.S. House of Representatives.

 2016 legislative election

 Democrats retained control of Guam's legislature.

 2018 general election

+Democrat has gained the governorship and Democrats retained control of the island's legislature.

+2018 gubernatorial election

 Democratic Former Senator and Former Bank of Guam President Lou Leon Guerrero was elected as the first female governor with 50% of the vote.
-Democrats retained control of the island's legislature.